Deuring's mass formula of a Mumford family: Second tensor power of the universal filtered Dieudonn e e module and a mass formula

 \item [(ii)] for $d$ odd,

-\end{itemize} \end{proposition} \begin{proof} We shall prove (i) only ((ii) is similar).
-By the discussion before the proposition, we obtain a decomposition in $MF^{\nabla}_{[0,2]}(M)$:
+\end{itemize} \end{proposition} \begin{proof} We shall prove (i) only because (ii) can be similarly proved.
+By the discussion before the proposition, we obtain a decomposition in $\mathcal{MF}^{\nabla}_{[0,2]}(M)$:

-By Lemma \ref{direct summan of dual crystalline sheaf} (ii), the left hand side is equal to $\bigwedge^2(H'\{2^{d-2}\})$.
 The claimed decomposition is obtained by considering the eigen decomposition of both sides corresponding the eigenvalue $s_0$: The argument is similar to that of Lemma \ref{lattic structure of fontaine functors}.
 The right hand side is clear, and the question is the left hand side.
 It suffices to consider the eigen component after inverting $p$.
-By Ch II h) \cite{Fa2}, one has a $\Gamma_R$-isomorphism
+By Ch.
+II h) \cite{Fa2}, one has a $\Gamma_R$-isomorphism

 It follows that